CZ-NIC/fred-docs/Concepts/Billing.rst

 Customization options
 ---------------------------

-* Configure prepaid/postpaid mode per operation
+* Configure prepaid/postpaid model per operation
 * Configure price list and VAT
 * Write custom connectors for bank systems or add credit manually
 * Invoices can be ignored or :ref:`PDF templates must be adapted <custom-pdf>`